 If you’ve exhausted all the ways to reduce your expenditures and still don’t have enough money, balance the costs (childcare, for example) and benefits (extra income) of a short-term, part-time job.
 It doesn’t have to be flipping burgers.
 Maybe a friend’s lawn care business is shorthanded in summer.
 Maybe when neighbors are on vacation, they need someone to pick up mail and newspapers, harvest the garden or take care of pets.

 “What skills do you have that you can turn into money-making activities?”
 Cavanagh asks.
-Decide what you’ll do, and create a flyer that describes the service you’ll perform and tells people how to contact you.
+Decide what you’ll do for your summer side hustle, and create a flyer that describes the service you’ll perform and tells people how to contact you.
 Network with friends, neighbors and others in person and on social media.
 Let people know you’re off for the summer and looking for a way to make some extra money.
 Ask if they know anyone at work, church or in the neighborhood who might need the kind of service you’re providing.

 5. Set aside money for taxes